blazejSII/react-app/presentation/markdown/style.md

 <!-- .slide: data-background="#330033" -->
 ## more and more classes with some conditions

-it starts to be messy - with help comes _clsx_ library where every prop in method if it is string it will show, also we can use object to make it even more clear
+it starts to be messy - with help comes _clsx_ library.
+Every argument in a method if it is string it will be shown.
+We can also use an object to make it even more clearer.

 <!-- .slide: data-background="#330033" data-transition="fade-in fade-out" -->